China’s Didi backs Uber rival Careem to expand its global footprint into the Middle East

 “Didi Chuxing brings leading edge AI capabilities, insight and expertise to our organization as we enter our next phase of growth,” Careem CEO Mudassir Sheikha said in a statement.
 “This evolution in our long relationship will enable Careem to more effectively pursue growth opportunities through continued innovation and sustainability.”

 Dubai-headquartered Careem started out five years old as a scrappy Uber competitor, but it has grown into quite a formidable business in its own right.
-Back in June, it raised $500 million from investors that include auto giant Daimler at a valuation of $1.2 billion — that’s up on the $1 billion valuation that it scored when it raised $350 million in December 2016.
-In total, Careem has raised just shy of $900 million to date, and its other backers include Rakuten and Saudi Telecom Company (STC).
+Back in June, it raised $500 million from investors that include auto giant Daimler at a valuation of $1.2 billion — that’s up on the $1 billion valuation that it scored when it raised the first part of that round in December 2016.
+In total, Careem has raised just shy of $570 million to date, and its other backers include Rakuten and Saudi Telecom Company (STC).

 As for its business, Careem operates in 80 cities across 13 countries in the Middle East and North Africa.
 It claims to have over 12 million registered customers and in excess of 250,000 drivers.
 It has even played the Didi big brother role.
 Back in July, it invested an undisclosed sum into Egypt-based Swvl.